-Tower defence games seem to be a staple of mobile gaming and it was no surprise to find that Bloons TD 5 started it’s life on mobile.
-The developer, Ninja Kiwi, have released a shed load of tower defence games on mobile but Bloons TD 5 is the first outing on the PlayStation 4.
+Bloons TD 5 is a tower defense style strategy game from developers Ninja Kiwi who have released a shed load of tower defence games on mobile and PC platforms but Bloons TD 5 is the first outing on the PlayStation 4.
 We’ve had a few other tower defence games on the PlayStation 4 but nothing which you’d highly recommend so there is still a gap in the market for a decent version.

 One of the great strengths of tower defence games is that they can literally be about anything and Bloons TD 5 has you placing monkeys down in order to pop balloons.
 I presume that before Bloons TD 5 there has been TD 1 to 4, but I doubt you need to play these first.
 Thats pretty much the be all and end all of any story element, but, that isn’t necessarily a bad thing as it allows the game to get straight into the action.